jiayiliang1222/RobotaPsyche/midterm/README.md

-## Concept
+## Concept and Description
-- This project is a continuation on my previous production assignment —— ecosystem.
+- This project is a continuation on my previous production assignment —— frog pond.
 The pond is mainly consisted of 5 elements — the frogs, the tadpoles, the food (algae), the light source, and little frogs.
 The ecosystem is designed to imitate real-life ecosystem where frogs give birth to tadpoles and tadpoles grow into frogs.
 - The ecosystem mainly follows the several rules:
   - Frogs bear tadpoles while they are swimming
   - Tadpoles Frogs bear tadpoles while they are swimming